infor-design/enterprise/docs/CODING-STANDARDS.md

 ### Sass Linter

-This repo contains a .scss-lint.yml.
-This also works well with [Atom](https://atom.io/packages/linter-scss-lint) and [VS Code linters](https://marketplace.visualstudio.com/items?itemName=adamwalzer.scss-lint).
+This repo contains a `.stylelintrc file.` You can find plugins for your [code editors here](https://stylelint.io/user-guide/complementary-tools/).

 ### Html Linter